-The Victoria & Alfred Waterfront offers plenty of shopping and dining options.
-This lively area around the Cape Town dock is an easy way to spend a day in Cape Town on foot and experience a taste of South Africa’s vibrant culture.
+The Victoria & Alfred Waterfront offers plenty of shopping and dining options for a wide variety of Cape Town attractions.
+This lively area around the Cape Town dock is an easy way to spend a day in on foot and experience a taste of South Africa’s vibrant culture.

 The Victoria Wharf Shopping Centre houses hundreds of retails shops, open markets, cafes, museums and restaurants.
 South Africa is world-renowned for its fine jewelry and Victoria Wharf has several reputable jewelry stores where visitors can find a high-quality, one-of-a-kind piece to take home.

 When shopping for authentic South African souvenirs, look for vendors offering unique handmade jewelry, baskets and other crafts.
 Be wary of mass-produced souvenirs that may be imported from other countries.

 In addition, the Victoria & Alfred Waterfront offers amenities such as: